Kitchen Remodel for Older Home

 The existing kitchen was usable, however, there was no island.
 The perimeter countertops did not provide enough counterspace for a passionate cook.
 Plus, more than one cook was often working in the kitchen.

-The floor was narrow hardwood planks in a yellow stain that was ugly and worn and needed refinishing.
+The floor was narrow hardwood planks finished in a stain that had yellowed over the years and was ugly and worn and needed refinishing.

 The kitchen had too many doorways — one to the dining room, one to the basement, one to the mud room/entry, one to the family room.
 Too many doors is often a problem in older homes.